 If you’ve poked around in the Settings app, you may have noticed that Mail supports something called ‘Push’ and ‘Fetch.’
 Here’s the difference.

 The Push option means that Apple’s email server will automatically deliver your emails as they arrive.
 With this method you’ll see emails in the Mail app faster and your iPhone won’t have to spend time asking the server on its own.
+Additionally, if you can troubleshoot iPhone mail with the steps in this article.

 Fetch means that your iPhone will regularly check with Apple’s email server for new messages.
 If it finds something, the emails will be downloaded.
 You can configure how often your iPhone checks for email: